-"THE WAVES" - A collection of Saratchand Thiyam's poems translated from
+"THE WAVES" - A collection of Saratchand Thiyam's poems

 Manipuri by B. S. Rajkumar into English, and published by POKNAPHAM